Rachel Spearing KC

 Overview

-Rachel is a Senior Junior with a novel practice at Serjeants’ Inn which includes Civil, Criminal and Public Law.
-She maintains a specialist interest with Policing and Intelligence led investigations drawing upon her former experience in prosecution and defence criminal work.
-She provides advice and appears on behalf of Police in sensitive disclosure matters across a variety of divisions of courts in the UK.
+Rachel is a leading barrister who has developed a novel practice at Serjeants’ Inn, incorporating her legal, consultancy and academic skills across civil, criminal, regulatory and public law.
+She maintains a specialist interest in policing and intelligence-led work, drawing upon her earlier experience in prosecution and defence criminal work.
+She is experienced in managing complex disclosure issues and working with vulnerable witnesses.
+Rachel provides advice and appears on behalf of police forces in sensitive disclosure matters across a range of courts in the UK.

-Her current practice focuses upon Inquests, Inquiries and Investigations.
-She is regularly instructed to act as Independent Counsel by Investigating Authorities and Police to safeguard compliance with common law duties.
-This includes legal and parliamentary privilege in high profile and complex matters.
+Her current practice focuses on inquests, inquiries and investigations.
+She is regularly instructed to act as Counsel to the Inquest or Inquiry by judges, coroners and investigating authorities.
+This includes matters involving legal and parliamentary privilege in high-profile and complex cases.

 Rachel is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.